 An award-winning development

-The Oakfield development has also been awarded the ‘Building for a Healthy Life’ award by Design for Homes in its Housing Design Awards 2021.
-This award recognises housing developments that have been built to create places that are beneficial for both people and nature.
+The development also received the ‘Building for a Healthy Life’ award by Design for Homes in its Housing Design Awards 2021 and, more recently, the Landscape Institute Building with Nature Award 2022.
+Both awards recognise housing developments that have been built to create places that are beneficial for both people and wildlife.

 The future of Oakfield

-We will continue to promote the mutual benefits of Oakfield.
-We hope that our approach will become a blueprint for others to develop sustainable homes, with the support of local communities.
-Therefore, we are sharing all of our learnings and plans from this development in order to help create positive change.
+We hope our approach to Oakfield will become a blueprint for other responsible organisations who wish to build housing developments.
+And we will continue to share our learnings and plans from this development to help create positive change.

-We have been encouraged by the growing interest in the industry in taking measurable actions to protect and restore nature.
-We aim to use and embed any recommendations made by the Taskforce on Nature-related Financial Disclosures (TNFD) in the consideration of biodiversity-related risks and impacts, and in the setting of appropriate targets.
+We’re encouraged by the growing interest across the industry in taking measurable actions to protect and restore nature.
+We aim to use and embed any recommendations made by the Taskforce on Nature-related Financial Disclosures (TNFD) in the consideration of biodiversity-related risks and impacts, and in the setting of appropriate metrics and targets.

-We all have a responsibility to expand our understanding, drive positive impacts and make a difference in this important matter.
+We all have a responsibility to expand our understanding, drive positive impacts and make a difference in this important area.